 The choice of colors determines the mood of the creation, the level of energy that will be conveyed, and if it’s pleasant to the viewer or not.

-What Color Combinations Work Well Together?
+Which Color Combinations Work Well Together?

 Do you want to create calm and tranquility, or do you prefer energy and vitality to be expressed?

-How Do You Achieve Color Harmony?
+How to Achieve Color Harmony

 Monochromatic Color Scheme

-To provide visual unity to the painting, use one color and its tints, tones and shades.
+To provide visual unity to the painting, use one color and its tints, tones, and shades.
 This color scheme gives the impression of simplicity and cleanliness.
 You can use variations in lightness and saturation of the same color, and it is possible to integrate with neutral colors, such as white, black or gray.

-The main advantage of using monochromatic scheme is that the painting will look visually appealing and balanced.
+The main advantage of using a monochromatic scheme is that the painting will look visually appealing and balanced.